colin-combe/crosslink-viewer/README.md

 xiNET cross-link viewer
 ================

 A web based visualisation of cross-link / mass spectrometry data developed by the Rappsilber Laboratory.
+It can be used at [http://crosslinkviewer.org](http://crosslinkviewer.org).

 If you use xiNET in your work please cite: